yabinmeng/nosqlbench-build-docs/site/blog/cql-starter/cql-quickstart-cql.md

    # rampdown: run driver=cql tags==block:rampdown threads==1 cycles==UNDEF
 ```

-When you want to customize the cql-starter, you can simply target the file it outside of the
+When you want to customize the cql-starter, you can simply target the file outside of the
  NB5 distribution using:

 ```shell